hexawyz/Exo/Gigabyte Z490 Vision D.md

 The second command sends (0x27 + 3) = 13 colors which completes the previous 19 to make 32.

 The command seems to write into some kind of buffer in the chip, with writes represented as an offset + length.
-RGB Fusion sends 32 colors, but the "API" seems to permit any number of colors, so I can't tell what is actuall possible.
+RGB Fusion sends 32 colors, but the "API" seems to permit any number of colors, so I can't tell what is actually possible.

 It might be possible to update a single LED in that way, but again, I don't have the hardware for that at the moment.
 This would be: